kbuzard-SU/gradualism/2020_Winter_RA_Report_Gonzalez.md

 - p.1108,1109,1119: difficult paragraphs

 Question/Thought: HS does not use tax intervals and does not specify rates based on value.
-As such, there are many instances with a single tax rate across entire paragraphs: **p.804 ass an example**
+As such, there are many instances with a single tax rate across entire paragraphs: **p.804 as an example**

 ### Summary/Todo: